-Jeff Brown is a pretty well-known tech investment guru in the financial advisory space, and he’s made some notable predictions over the years.
+Jeff Brown has made some pretty notable predictions over the years.

-For example, according to several Jeff Brown presentations I’ve written about, he recommended bitcoin in 2015 when it was $240 per coin, NVIDIA in 2016, Tesla in 2018, and numerous other winners over the years.
+For example, according to several Jeff Brown presentations I’ve written about, he recommended bitcoin in 2015, NVIDIA in 2016, and Tesla in 2018 (among others).

 Of course, not everything he’s recommended has helped his followers make money.
-Like any stock advisor, some of his picks have been duds.
-But he does have a good track record overall from what I’ve seen, especially when it comes to tech-related plays.
+Like any stock picker, some of his picks have been duds.
+But he does appear to have a good track record overall, especially when it comes to tech-related plays.